Gecko (software): Usage

 Gecko is primarily used in web browsers, the earliest being Netscape 6 and Mozilla Suite (later renamed SeaMonkey).
-It is also used in other Mozilla web browser derivatives such as Firefox and Firefox for mobile and the implementation of the Internet Explorer-clone that is part of Wine.
+It is also used in other Mozilla web browser derivatives such as Firefox and Firefox for Android and the implementation of the Internet Explorer-clone that is part of Wine.
+Forks of Firefox that also make use of Gecko include LibreWolf, Zen Browser, GNU IceCat, Midori, Waterfox, Portable Firefox, and Floorp.
 Mozilla also uses it in their Thunderbird email-client.

-Other web browsers using Gecko include LibreWolf, Zen Browser, GNU IceCat, Midori, Waterfox, K-Meleon, Lunascape, Portable Firefox, Conkeror, Classilla, Floorp, TenFourFox and Sailfish Browser.
+Other web browsers using Gecko include Lunascape and Sailfish Browser.

-Gecko is also used by Sugar for the OLPC XO-1 computer, and is used as a complete implementation of the XUL (XML User Interface Language).
-Gecko currently defines the XUL specification.
 Gecko is also used by the KaiOS mobile operating system, which is based on the discontinued Firefox OS.

 Past users

-Products that formerly used Gecko include Pale Moon (now using Goanna), Epiphany (now known as GNOME Web and using WebKitGTK), and GNOME DevHelp (now using WebKitGTK).
+Products that formerly used Gecko include Pale Moon and K-Meleon (both now using Goanna), Epiphany (now known as GNOME Web and using WebKitGTK), and GNOME DevHelp (now using WebKitGTK).

-Discontinued products that used Gecko include Swiftfox, Flock, Galeon, Camino, Minimo, Beonex Communicator, Kazehakase, Songbird, Sunbird (calendar), MicroB, Nightingale, Instantbird, and Picasa for Linux.
+Discontinued products that used Gecko include Swiftfox, Flock, Galeon, Camino, Minimo, Beonex Communicator, Kazehakase, Songbird, Sunbird (calendar), MicroB, Nightingale, Instantbird, Conkeror, Classilla, TenFourFox, and Picasa for Linux.

+Gecko was also used by Sugar for the OLPC XO-1 computer, before moving to WebKit in 2009.